Likith26-MO/MongoDB-MCP-Tool/README.md

-Absolutely!
-I’ve reformatted the README with **clear, readable fonts and spacing**, structured headings, and consistent code blocks—perfect for GitHub display.
-Here’s the final **clean and professional version**:

----

 # MongoDB-MCP-Tool

 A comprehensive **MongoDB CRUD system** with **FastAPI backend**, **Streamlit frontend**, and **MCP (Model Context Protocol)** integration for AI tool discovery.